 In the Wild West, where the law was often non-existent, vigilantes often took “enforcement of the law” and moral codes into their own hands.
 The term vigilante stems from its Spanish equivalent, meaning private security agents.

 Vigilantes were most common in mining communities but were also known to exist in cow towns and farming settlements.
 These groups often formed before any law and order existed in a new settlement.
-Justice included whipping and banishment from the town, but more often – offenders were lynched.
-Sometimes, however, vigilante groups formed in places where “authority” did exist but where the “law” was deemed weak, intimidated by criminal elements, corrupt, or insufficient.
+Justice included whipping and banishment from the town, but offenders were often lynched.
+Sometimes, however, vigilante groups formed where “authority” did exist but where the “law” was deemed weak, intimidated by criminal elements, corrupt, or insufficient.

 The vigilantes were often seen as heroes and supported by the law-abiding citizens, seen as a necessary step to fill a much-needed gap.

-There were hundreds of these groups formed in the American West, such as the Montana Vigilantes, who hanged Bannack Sheriff Henry Plummer in 1864.
+Hundreds of these groups were formed in the American West, such as the Montana Vigilantes, who hanged Bannack Sheriff Henry Plummer in 1864.
 Controlling the press, the sheriff was made out to be the leader of an outlaw gang called the Innocents.

-However, history now questions if it wasn’t the vigilante group themselves who were behind the chaos reigning in Montana and that Henry Plummer was, in fact, an innocent man.
+However, history now questions if it wasn’t the vigilante group who was behind the chaos in Montana and that Henry Plummer was, in fact, an innocent man.

-Following the Civil War, the Reno Gang began to terrorize the Midwest, resulting in the formation of the Southern Indiana Vigilance Committee.
+Following the Civil War, the Reno Gang began to terrorize the Midwest, forming the Southern Indiana Vigilance Committee.
 The next time the Reno Gang attempted to rob a train, a vigilante group lynched its leaders – Frank, William, and Simeon Reno.

-Tales such as these abounded throughout the Old West as numerous vigilantes attempted to tame the lawless frontier.
+Tales like these abounded throughout the Old West as numerous vigilantes attempted to tame the lawless frontier.

 © Kathy Alexander/Legends of America, updated February 2023.